shreyasrh9/github-page-v2/_posts/2017-08-11-cost-function-of-linear-regression.md

 mathjax: true
 ---

+### Linear Regression
+Linear regression is an approach for modeling the relationship between a **scalar dependent variable** y and one or more **explanatory variables** (or **independent variables**) denoted X. The case of one explanatory variable is called **simple linear regression** or **univariate linear regression**.
+For more than one explanatory variable, the process is called **multiple linear regression**.
+In linear regression, the relationships are modeled using **linear predictor functions** whose unknown model parameters are estimated from the data.
+Such models are called linear models.

 ### Hypothesis
-The hypothesis for a linear regression model is given by,
+The hypothesis for a univariate linear regression model is given by,
 $$h_\theta (x) = \theta_0 + \theta_1\,x$$

 * Where